Published On: January 30, 2026

 • Meetings that could have been a 3-paragraph memo

-If leaders want people onsite, the time must be meaningful; it becomes expensive theatre.
+If leaders want people onsite, the time must be meaningful!
+Otherwise, it's just expensive theatre.

 Examples of collaboration signals: